 The original Extension Master Gardener (EMG) Program was created at Washington State University in 1972.
 Today, Extension Master Gardener programs are offered across the nation as well as in nine Canadian provinces and South Korea.
-For an overall perspective of the national program, refer to the following document: EMG_National_Report_2016.pdf
+For an overall perspective of the national program, refer to the following document: EMG_National_Report_2018.pdf

 Michigan State University Extension offered its first Master Gardener Program in 1978.
-Since this time, over 31,000 residents from 80 Michigan counties have been involved in the MSU Extension Master Gardener Program.
+Since this time, well over 40,000 residents from 80 Michigan counties have been involved in the MSU Extension Master Gardener Program.
 In 2018, 3,507 Extension Master Gardener volunteers provided over 157,430 volunteer hours and reported an additional 616,306 contacts with Michigan citizens.
 Through their volunteer outreach, EMGs shared science-based, environmentally-sound gardening knowledge and engaged citizens and empowered communities in the following areas:

 - improving food security (examples: teaching citizens how to grow their own food and providing technical assistance and mentorship for community food gardens and giving gardens)

 - improving community and quality of life (examples: providing gardening classes for citizens with specials needs, senior centers, assisting local beautification boards)